luisadha/drawercli/README.md

 - Creator of Termuxlauncher and termux for creating great apps

-- mptree creator of pick
+- mptre creator of pick